 Top-p dynamically adjusts how many tokens are eligible based on cumulative probability.
 Top-k takes a simpler approach: it keeps exactly the top K most probable tokens and discards the rest.

 If top_k=50, the model only considers the 50 highest-probability tokens at each step, regardless of how much cumulative probability they cover.
-If top_k=1, the model always picks the single most likely token (equivalent to temperature 0).
+If top_k=1, generation becomes greedy: only the highest-ranked token is eligible.

-The seed parameter solves this.
-It initializes the random number generator used during sampling, so the model follows the same "path" through its probability distributions.
+The seed parameter helps with that.
+It initializes the random number generator used during sampling, so repeated requests are more likely to follow the same path through the probability distributions.

-Without the seed, temperature 0.7 would give you different names each time.
-With seed=42, every run follows the same sampling path.
+Without the seed, temperature 0.7 would usually give you different names across runs.
+With seed=42, the runs are much more likely to match.

-In practice, short outputs with the same model version are highly reproducible.
-Long outputs or requests made weeks apart may occasionally differ.
-For testing and debugging, seed is reliable enough to be extremely useful.
-For production logic, do not depend on exact output matching.
+In practice, short outputs with the same model version are often reproducible.
+Long outputs or requests made weeks apart may differ.
+For testing and debugging, seed is useful because it reduces noise.
+For production logic, do not depend on exact string matching.

-Every LLM has a context window, a fixed budget of tokens shared between your input and the model's output.
-If you do not manage this budget, the model will either cut off mid-sentence or blow through your cost estimates.
+Every LLM has a context window: a fixed token budget shared by your input and the model's output.
+If you do not manage that budget, responses can be cut off or cost more than expected.

 The context window is the total number of tokens the model can handle in a single request.
 This includes everything: the system prompt, the conversation history, and the generated output.